 So what do I look out for when servicing these decks?
 I service a lot of them so I have certainly noted some trends.
 They are usually very dirty, so I clean dust the whole deck and arm assembly with a soft brush and then clean the platter and deck very thoroughly.
 This removes most of the grime that builds up over the years.

 The motor or spindle bearing certainly almost always needs lubrication.
 I find that I need to run decks for several hours whilst checking the bearing occasionally to see if the drop or two of oil I added initially has been drawn down into the bearing.
 Most often, I need to add another drop or two and then leaving the deck playing for another couple of hours.
 You can tell then the oil has finally worked its way through when the spindle itself turns much more freely when spun between your fingers.

 Look out for loose spindle bearings on these decks.
 Guys lean on the platter, stack things on them, drop them, throw them in the back of car and so on.
-Any wobble or free-play in this bearing will necesiate a replacement.
+Any wobble or free-play in this bearing will necessitate a replacement motor.
 Broken or missing lids are common.

-Finally, look out for dodgy ‘added features’ that people seem to love to add to these decks.
-Things like LEDs, ridiculous platter lighting etc all spell trouble.
+Finally, look out for dodgy ‘added features’ that people seem to love.
+Things like LEDs, ridiculous platter lighting, chopped ground wires and shitty aftermarket cables all spell trouble.
 If you are the market for a Technics SL-1200, you want a nice, original, well cared for deck.

-If you want a decent direct drive deck for sensible money, from a very sensible turntable manufacturer, you just can’t go wrong with one of these.
-They are not quite up to the level of say a Kenwood KD-600/650 but they are a very nice mid-range Japanese deck, an excellent first proper turntable for youngsters or maybe those who’ve always longed for a proper direct-drive deck that sounds good, can be upgraded in many ways and they are very reliable.
+If you want a decent direct drive deck for sensible money, from a very sensible turntable manufacturer, you can’t go wrong with one of these.
+They are not quite up to the level of say a Kenwood KD-600/650 but they are a very nice mid-range Japanese deck.
+This is an excellent first proper turntable.
+It’s also a great deck for those who’ve longed for a step-up direct-drive deck.
+They can be upgraded in many ways and they are very reliable.
 What’s not to like?!